micronucleus/micronucleus/Readme.txt

  • Many robustness improvements, such as compatibility to USB hubs and less erratic time out behavior.

-Due to the many changes, also the uploadtool had to be updated.
+Due to the many changes, also the upload tool had to be updated.
 The V2.0 upload tool is backwards compatible to the V1.X tool, though.

 The last release of the V1.x can be found here: https://github.com/micronucleus/micronucleus/tree/v1.11